coenm/RepoM/docs_old/RepoM.Plugin.WindowsExplorerGitInfo.md

 To use this module, make sure it is enabled in RepoM by opening the menu and navigate to 'Plugins'.
 When enabling or disabling a plugin, you should restart RepoM.<!-- singleLineInclude: _plugin_enable. path: /docs_old/mdsource/_plugin_enable.include.md -->

-## Configuration<!-- include: DocsModuleSettingsTests.DocsModuleSettings_WindowsExplorerGitInfoPackage#desc.verified.md -->

-This module has no configuration.<!-- endInclude -->
+** Could not find include 'DocsModuleSettingsTests.DocsModuleSettings_WindowsExplorerGitInfoPackage#desc.verified.md' ** <!-- singleLineInclude: DocsModuleSettingsTests.DocsModuleSettings_WindowsExplorerGitInfoPackage#desc.verified.md -->